 There can be immense amounts of pressure on new parents to adjust with their new lives while maintaining their old ones.
 With so much else to focus on, it can be jarring to find yourself acting out in anger in ways you never have before.
 However, postpartum rage is surprisingly common.

 Despite how often it occurs, though, it can feel confusing and shameful to seek help for postpartum rage.
 People with postpartum rage can struggle with societal expectations that come with giving birth.
-Often, the assumption is that new parents are full of joy and fulfillment in regard to their new baby, so if uncontrollable feeling of anger permeate the atmosphere, one might try to hide it or deal with it themselves instead of pursuing treatment.
+Often, the assumption is that new parents are full of joy and fulfillment in regard to their new baby, so if uncontrollable feelings of anger permeate the atmosphere, one might try to hide it or deal with it themselves instead of pursuing treatment.

 However, getting help from a mental health or medical professional is the best course of action to get you back to your normal self.
 Don’t be afraid to seek multiple opinions if you feel that your doctor or therapist isn’t acknowledging your symptoms.